006amanda/tutorIA/README.md

   - Aulas interativas que combinam inteligência artificial e professores cadastrados;
   - Módulos especializados para preparação ao ENEM e concursos públicos.

 Conclusão

 O tutorIA busca transformar o ensino e a aprendizagem da Língua Portuguesa por meio da aplicação de tecnologia de ponta em contextos educacionais.
 Com abordagem centrada no aluno e soluções escaláveis, o aplicativo visa melhorar o desempenho acadêmico, estimular a motivação e modernizar a experiência educacional em diferentes ambientes escolares.

 ---

+Project Overview

+  TutorIA is a cross-platform application that uses artificial intelligence to serve as a virtual tutor for Portuguese language learning, focusing on students in primary and secondary education.
+The project aims to address major learning difficulties by promoting more effective and personalized teaching.
+  Following an initial student assessment, the application identifies specific difficulties and generates a customized study plan.
+Lessons are interactive, featuring explanations guided by artificial intelligence and supported by registered teachers.
+Student performance is continuously monitored, allowing dynamic adjustments to content and methodology.
+Advanced features, such as modules for ENEM and public exam preparation, are available through a subscription plan.

+Offerings

+  TutorIA is available in two versions, designed for both institutional and personal use:

+1. Institutional Version
+  Objective: Integrate the application into public school systems through government partnerships.

+2. Personal Version
+  Freemium Model: Available for free download with access to four basic study panels.
+Advanced features are unlocked through a monthly subscription.
+Key Features:
+- Assessment of individual needs and performance tracking;
+- Personalized lesson planning and content delivery;
+- Interactive lessons combining AI and registered educators;
+- Specialized modules for ENEM and public service exam preparation.

+Conclusion

+  TutorIA seeks to transform the teaching and learning of the Portuguese language through the application of advanced technology in educational contexts.
+With a student-centered approach and scalable solutions, the app aims to improve academic performance, foster student motivation, and modernize the educational experience across various learning environments.

+---

 Aviso Legal — Direitos Reservados